French Press vs AeroPress vs Pour-over?

-With the Chemex, you’re doing a very similar technique to other kinds of pour-overs, but you have one single piece of equipment, which makes it a little bit more difficult to clean, and to get inside and wash out the glass.
+With the Chemex, you’re doing a very similar technique to other kinds of pour-overs, but you have one piece of equipment, making it a little bit more difficult to clean and get inside and wash out the glass.

 That’s why coffee nerds love it so much.
 You have a lot of control over all the variables.
 So if you like to fiddle around and find exactly what works for you, the pour-over is great.